cansyl/CROssBAR-Prototype_HCC_Network/README.md

 - Compounds with pXC50 >= 5.0 were labelled as active.

-- For each compound, enrichment score was calculated based on ratios of active & inactive datapoint numbers of compounds in HCC genes and in total ExCAPE gene set.
+- For each compound, enrichment score was calculated with hypergeometric test, based on ratios of active & inactive datapoints of compounds for HCC network genes and in the overall ExCAPE dataset (ChEMBL+PubChem) targets.

 - Only compounds with enrichment score > 1 were considered